JPrier/TorontoBikeShare/README.md

+## Note
+This project has been dropped due to insignificant data to do any prediction

 # TorontoBikeShare
 Project using machine learning to predict amount of bikes left over at each bike share station in Toronto.